 “Dear Dr. Hanson,

 What are skillful ways to respond to the wants of our children?”

 I’ve discussed previously how the motivated pursuit of goals, the territory of wanting, is a defining characteristic of human beings.
 The time that we learn the most about wanting is in childhood.
 Parents profoundly influence the skills their children develop with getting what they want, the experiences and expectations they have around wanting, and the fundamental values and aims their children acquire.
-Therefore, skillful responses by parents to a child’s wants are the foundation of a lifetime of success and satisfaction with our wishes, hopes, and dreams.
+Therefore, skillfully responding to child wants are the foundation of a lifetime of success and satisfaction with our wishes, hopes, and dreams.

-By the way, most comments here about children also apply to how spouses respond to the wants of each other!
-You may want to read this column first with reference to your kids, and then a second time with reference to your marriage.
+By the way, most comments here about children also apply to how partners respond to the wants of each other!
+You may want to read this column first with reference to your kids, and then a second time with reference to your partnership or other important relationships.